derdriu-mcateer/DerdriuMcAteer_T2A2/README.md

 ### Course Model
 The course model represents a course within the application.
+It has three relationships:
+  - A `ONE TO MANY` relationship with the Educator model, where an course can have one educator but an educator can have multiple courses.
-The course model has a ONE TO MANY relationship with the Educator model.
-Where an educator can have multiple courses but a course can only have a single educator.The course model has a ONE TO MANY relationship with the Enrolment model The course model has a ONE TO MANY relationship with the Review model
+  - A `ONE TO MANY` relationship with the Enrolment model, where an enrolment can have one course but a course can have multiple enrolments
+  - A `ONE TO MANY` relationship with the Review model, where a review can be associated with one course but a course can have multiple reviews

 ```python
 class Course(db.Model):